BANOTHJAGDISH/Online-Learning-Platform/README.md

-# Online-Learning-Platform
-I developed this Online Learning Platform wedsite using HTML, CEE, PHP It is an tutorial page (Online Learning Platform)
+I developed this Online Learning Platform wedsite using HTML, CSS, PHP It is an tutorial page (Online Learning Platform)